patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 It should be clear what actions elements can perform.
 For example, buttons should have visible text that would be clear out of context of the page.
 If not, it should have an aria-label or accessible name.

-## Extra steps for accessibility
+## Development considerations

-PatternFly provides accessible components, but **we can't guarantee that your products will be accessible**.
 There are items outside the scope of PatternFly, so you should keep these in mind to ensure accessibility:

 <br />